 Special talent admission is inclusive of any circumstance in which an applicant is considered for admission to UC Riverside primarily on the basis of their special talent.
-Special talent refers to a talent that is non-academic in nature, typically represented by athletics or areas encompassing the visual and performing arts.
-Applicants who qualify for Special Talent Admissions are typically identified by the Undergraduate Admissions office following the regular review of applications, by student support offices, by academic departments, or by the Department of Athletics.
+Special talent refers to a talent that is non-academic in nature (e.g., athletic or visual and performing arts).
+Applicants who qualify for Special Talent Admissions are typically identified by the Undergraduate Admissions office following the regular review of applications by student support programing offices, academic departments, or the athletics department.
 These applicants must undergo a multi-step verification process to confirm qualifications or credentials for the special talent or sport.